 A premier award in recognition of outstanding contributions to materials science, technology and industry, nationally or internationally.

 Rosenhain Medal and Prize

-In recognition of distinguished achievement in any branch of materials science, preference being given to candidates under the age of 40.
+In recognition of distinguished achievement in any branch of materials science, preference being given to candidates in their early career*.
 Prize value £300.